Public interface

 Reading/Writing

-Parallelism is enabled by default, but can be disabled by setting JULIA_IMAGES_PARALLEL
+Parallelism is enabled by default, but can be disabled by setting JULIA_IMAGES_PARALLEL=false in your environment

 Loading images with a large number of channels may result in a noticeable delay on the first load (up to several minutes for hundreds or thousands of channels)